distillpub/post--deconv-checkerboard/index.md

 This allows the network to describe the rough image and then fill in the details.

 In order to do this, we need some way to go from a lower resolution image to a higher one.
-We generally do this with the *deconvolution* operation.
+We generally do this with the *deconvolution* (or transposed convolution) operation.
-Roughly, deconvolution allows the model to... **TODO**
+Roughly, deconvolution layers allows the model to use every point in the small image to "paint" a square in the larger one.
+(For a detailed disucssion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf).)

 Unfortunately, deconvolution can lead to uneven overlap.
 This creates magnitude problems in the output, with some outputs being much bigger than their neighbors.

+TODO: Offset logic min /2

 {{> assets/deconv1d.html}}